ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

 #.
 Open a Cygwin64 terminal from the start menu

 #.
-Navigate to one of the vehicle directories (in this case Copter) and call ``sim_vehicle.py`` to start SITL.
+Navigate and call ``sim_vehicle.py`` to start SITL.
 If you get a windows security alert for the the firewall, allow the connection.
+Specify a vehicle type after ``-v`` parameter.

    ::

-       cd ~/ardupilot/ArduCopter
+       cd ~/ardupilot/Tools/autotest
-       sim_vehicle.py --map --console
+       sim_vehicle.py --map --console -v ArduCopter

 #.
 SITL and *MAVProxy* will start. *MAVProxy* displays three windows: